 When to see a doctor

-- Wash your external genital area.
-During regular baths or showers, use a very small amount of mild, unscented soap and lots of water.
+- Wash outside your vagina during regular baths or showers.
+Use a small amount of mild, unscented soap and lots of water.

 - Avoid douching.
 All healthy vaginas contain bacteria and yeast.
-The normal acidity of your vagina keeps bacteria and yeast in check.
-But douching can actually upset this delicate balance.
+The typical acidity of the vagina keeps bacteria and yeast in check.
+Douching can upset this delicate balance.